kevonturner/MetroAttractions/metro_data.md

 Here's what we need from the following tables:

 ##STOPS
--  stop_id: Use to search STOP_TIMES for trip_id.
-Those are the routes
+-  stop_id: PRIMARY KEY; Use to search STOP_TIMES for trip_id.
+Those are the routes.
 Then, you can use THOSE routes to identify which of the separated STOP_TIMES files to search.
 -  stop_lat
 -  stop_long
--  stop_name
+-  stop_name: In most cases, it's the human-understandable location of the stop

 ##STOP_TIMES
 -  trip_id: Foreign Key for the TRIPS table